 Three key actions that can help you to take control of the situation and stay in your home are to:

-- make sure you are getting all the money you are entitled to by using our benefit calculator or getting advice from Citizens Advice
+- make sure you are getting all the money you are entitled to by using benefits calculators or getting advice from Citizens Advice

 - take control of your money - if you have debts or struggle to pay bills, get help now from one of the below organisations.
-They can help you deal with debt and save money on your everyday costs by helping you find the best deals for expenses like your phone and gas/electricity:
+They can help you deal with debt and save money on your everyday costs by helping you find the best deals for expenses like your phone and gas or electricity: